seamusdemora/PiFormulae/Bluetooth-UsingBackportsForPipewire.md

 $ /usr/bin/mpg123 /home/pi/rainstorm.mp3
 ```

-I'm currently conducting a *"reliability test"* of sorts on my 'backports' `pipewire` installation.
-I'll report on this shortly.
+I conducted a *"reliability test"* over a period of approximately of 1 week, and [reported the results below](#results-of-a-reliability-test-of-pipewire).

 ---